-Complete the table below and include it with the planning application submission.
-The table, together with the supporting evidence, will form the Flood Risk Assessment (FRA) and will act as an assurance to the Local Planning Authority (LPA) that flood risk issues have been adequately addressed.
+Applicants complete the table below and include it with the planning application submission.
+The table, together with the supporting evidence, will form the Flood Risk Assessment (FRA) and will act as an assurance to the Local Planning Authority that flood risk issues have been adequately addressed.
+Print' the completed form to a PDF writer if submitting this form electronically.

 Applicant to choose one or other of the flood mitigation measures below Applicant to provide the LPA with the supporting Information detailed below as part of their FRA Applicant to indicate their choice in the box below.
-Enter 'yes' or 'no' Either ; Floor levels within the proposed development will be set no lower than existing levels AND, flood proofing of the proposed development has been incorporated where appropriate.
-Details of any flood proofing / resilience and resistance techniques, to be included in accordance with 'Improving the flood performance of new buildings' CLG (2007) Yes Or; Floor levels within the extension will be set 300mm above the known or modelled 1 in 100 annual probability river flood (1%) or 1 in 200 annual probability sea flood (0.5%) in any year.
-This flood level is the extent of the Flood Zones This must be demonstrated by a plan that shows finished floor levels relative to the known or modelled flood level.
-All levels should be stated in relation to Ordnance Datum
+Enter 'yes' or 'no' Either; Floor levels within the proposed development will be set no lower than existing levels AND, flood proofing of the proposed development has been incorporated where appropriate.
+Details of any flood proofing / resilience and resistance techniques, to be included in accordance with 'Improving the flood performance of new dwellings' CLG (2007) YES This must be demonstrated by a plan that shows finished floor levels relative to the known or modelled flood level.
+All levels should be stated in relation to Ordnance Datum 1